pminina01/readthedocs/How-to-write-a-target.md

 Consider the above example.
 There’s a property called “Host” that does just that.
 Having a public property that sets the required configuration parameters is enough for NLog to use it.
 Each attribute that you put in the `<target />` definition gets passed to the appropriate public property.
 NLog takes care of the appropriate conversions necessary so that you can use integer, string, datetime, boolean parameters.

 ##Do I really need to create a separate DLL?
 Not really.
-You can use `TargetFactory.AddTarget()` to register your target programmatically.
+You can register your target programmatically.
 Just be sure to do it at the very beginning of your program before any log messages are written.
 It should be possible to reference your EXE using the `<extensions />` clause.
 ```csharp
 static void Main(string[] args)
 {